gutlessCGH/refindTTT/README.md

 Boot options may be found in refind_linux.conf ('sudo nano /boot/refind_linux.conf').
 After booting into an OS copy the long string in quotes after 'Boot with standard options'

-### Setting rEFInd-btfrs Custom Icon
+### Setting rEFInd-btrfs Custom Icon

-Icons with the Btfrs logo and monochrome versions of distro logos are included for refind-btfrs snapshots.
-To set one as a custom icon edit '/etc/refind-btfrs.conf'
+Icons with the Btrfs logo and monochrome versions of distro logos are included for refind-btfrs snapshots.
+To set one as a custom icon edit '/etc/refind-btrfs.conf'
 >

 	[boot-stanza-generation.icon]
 	mode = "custom"
-	path = "themes/refindTTT/icons/btfrs.png"
+	path = "themes/refindTTT/icons/btrfs.png"